stacksjs/stacks/README.md

 [![npm downloads][npm-downloads-src]][npm-downloads-href]
 <!-- [![Codecov][codecov-src]][codecov-href] -->

-_Pre-release until the public beta is released in ~December._
+_Pre-release until public beta released.
+Coming ~December._

 The goal of the Stacks framework is to _help you_ create & maintain frontends, backends, and clouds—without having to worry about the boilerplate.
 It may be any of the following topics of